-Catafast is not recommended for children under 14.
-It is not recommended for the treatment of migraine in children of any age.
+Cataflam Tablets are not recommended for children and adolescents under 14 years of age.
+Cataflam must not be given to children aged less than 1 year old.
+They are not recommended for the treatment of migraine in children of any age.